-Chapter 4 Meeting the Public
+Meeting the Public

-§29 Land use issues, as you will no doubt discover, can bring out strong emotions.
-Faced with a room full of angry and concerned people, you may find it difficult to maintain the decorum and professionalism needed.
-Although many planning commissions attempt to follow Robert's Rules of Order in their meetings, there are other more subtle aspects that are important to consider.
+§ 32 Land use issues, as you will no doubt discover, can bring out strong emotions.
+Faced with a roomful of angry and concerned people, you may sometimes find it difficult to maintain the decorum and professionalism needed.
+Although many zoning boards of appeal follow Robert's Rules of Order in one form or another, there are other, more subtle aspects that, while not unique to zoning, nevertheless are important.